 Ryan Barry and his wife Sara moved to Tulsa 21 years ago and never looked back.
 Ryan is a physical therapist who co-founded Green Country Rehabilitation, a therapy staffing company which was later acquired by Heath Pro Heritage, where he continues to work.
 He loves traveling with his wife and their two children.
 He leads an active lifestyle, running and cycling with friends as often as possible.
 He has enjoyed participating in Tulsa Tough since 2008 and believes Tulsa Tough brings many benefits to the Tulsa community.

-Alejandro Muñozcano is the Sales Manager for Tyler Media in Tulsa, Ok.
+Alejandro Muñozcano is the Sales Manager for Tyler Media in Tulsa, OK.
 He is originally from Mexico City, Mexico but has lived in Tulsa, Oklahoma for the past 27 years.
-He graduated for Spartan School of Aeronautics and graduate in 1998, even though he did not persuade his flying career, he has an extended knowledge in Customer Service and Media Sales.
-He likes to be involved with the community and presently serve on the Board of Directors for Tulsa Global Alliance.
-He likes to spend time with his family, his wife Carla and his two children Sofia and Alejandro.
-On his spare time, he likes to read, fly, travel, watch movies and learn about other cultures.
+He graduated from Spartan School of Aeronautics in 1998 and he has an extended knowledge in Customer Service and Media Sales.
+He likes to be involved with the community and presently serves on the Board of Directors for Tulsa Global Alliance.
+He likes to spend time with his family, his wife Carla, and his two children Sofia and Alejandro.
+In his spare time, he likes to read, fly, travel, watch movies and learn about other cultures.